 Diversity Initiatives: LGBTQ Mixer, Veterans Networking Night, and more

-The Center for Career Development hosts various diversity related career events throughout the year.
-In addition to our Diversity Job Fair each February, the CCD has hosted an LGBTQ Mixer, Disability Mentoring Day, a Veterans Networking Night, identity-specific VolTreks, and more.
-To learn more about our upcoming Diversity events, contact our office.
+The Center for Career Development & Academic Exploration hosts various diversity-related career events throughout the year.
+In addition to our Diversity Job Fair each February, the center has hosted an LGBTQ Mixer, Disability Mentoring Day, a Veterans Networking Night, identity-specific VolTreks, and more.
+To learn more about our upcoming diversity events, contact our office.

 Graduate Student Workshops and Panels

-In partnership with The Graduate School and The Tennessee Teaching and Learning Center, the Center for Career Development host various panels, mixers, and networking events for graduate students throughout the year.
+In partnership with The Graduate School and The Tennessee Teaching and Learning Center, the Center for Career Development & Academic Exploration hosts various panels, mixers, and networking events for graduate students throughout the year.
 If you are specifically looking to recruit graduate students and would like to serve on a panel or engage with this population, contact us.

-Each Fall, the Center for Career Development hosts a kick-off to the semester for Engineering and STEM students.
+Each fall, the Center for Career Development & Academic Exploration hosts a kick-off to the semester for engineering and STEM students.
 The event features ice cream, employer display tables, student organizations, and more.
 Employer sponsors can provide monetary support or in-kind donations, and sponsors will have the opportunity to table and mingle with students at the event.

 We host multiple etiquette dinners both for specific majors (e.g. engineering) and for the general student body each year.
 Employer sponsors have the opportunity to provide monetary support to offset catering costs and attend the dinners to meet, greet, and eat with students!

 Arts and Sciences Preview Night

-Prior to the Spring Job and Internship Fair, the Center for Career Development hosts a semi – structured speed networking event for College of Arts and Sciences juniors and seniors to engage with employers in a more intimate setting.
+Prior to the Spring Job and Internship Fair, the Center for Career Development & Academic Exploration hosts a semi-structured speed networking event for College of Arts and Sciences juniors and seniors to engage with employers in a more intimate setting.
 As an employer, you will have the chance to share information about your organization, job and internship opportunities, and brand.
 You will also have a chance to meet qualified and motivated students and share why you are interested in hiring students from their majors.
 In addition to attending the event, sponsors are sought to help offset the costs of catering.

 Opportunities for UT Alumni